Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 ### 7\.
 Merging LoRa adapters to base model

-Once the finetuning process is complete, we merge the stored fine-tuned LoRA adapters — saved in safetensors format and taking up very few MB of space — back into the original layers specified in `target_modules` of the quantized base model `base_NF4_model` that we used at the start, to produce the final model for inference.
-This is achieved using the following code:
+It’s important to note that during checkpointing, PEFT doesn’t save the entire PeftModel, it only saves the adapter weights which takes up few MB of space.
+Once the finetuning process is complete, we merge the saved, now trained adapter weights back into their corresponding base layers specified in `target_modules` of the quantized base model `base_NF4_model` that we used at the start (you can also merge into the unquantized version of the model).
+We do this by instantiating a new PEFT model using the base model and the adapter weights, as follows:

 <br>